Located just over an hours train ride from Paris, Rouen, the capital of Normandy, makes it a wonderfully exciting day out at any time of year.

 Look out for a statue on your left-hand side just before entering this modern church.
 It marks the exact spot of the ruthless execution of 19-year-old Joan.

-The church itself is an interesting structure in Rouen.
+The church itself is an interesting structure in the capital of Normandy.
 It can look a little odd from a distance.
 But that’s because it’s built in the shape of an upturned boat, a traditional look of old Norman churches apparently.

 Inside you’ll find impressive stained glass windows depicting scenes from the Bible.
 The glass has been borrowed from the old church of St. Vincent, destroyed in 1944.